𝐓𝐡𝐞 𝐓𝐫𝐮𝐭𝐡 𝐀𝐛𝐨𝐮𝐭 𝐉𝐢𝐳𝐲𝐚𝐡

 Jizyah was not levied on the ‘People of the Book’ for the purpose of increasing the income of the Muslim state or promoting the wealth of the Muslim community.
-Nor was it levied to place financial burden on non-Muslim individuals and force them to accept Islam: for the amount of Jizyah was very minimal and levied only on financially solvent males, while exempting women, children, monks, or poor non-Muslims.
+Nor was it levied to place a financial burden on non-Muslim individuals and force them to accept Islam: for the amount of Jizyah was very minimal and levied only on financially solvent males, while exempting women, children, monks, or poor non-Muslims.
 21 (Al Mawardi, page 125-126)

-Rather, Jizyah attained historically a symbolic meaning as it aimed at subduing hostile states and oppressive regimes so as to assure Muslims that they could promote Islam in that community, and to assure non-Muslims that they could profess Islam without being persecuted or harassed.
+Rather, Jizyah attained historically a symbolic meaning as it aimed at subduing hostile states and oppressive regimes so as to assure Muslims that they could promote Islam in that community and to assure non-Muslims that they could profess Islam without being persecuted or harassed.

 “The purpose of Jizyah, is not the money, but rather the invitation to Islam in the best manner.
 Because, by establishing a peace treaty [with non-Muslims], war ceases and security is assured for the peaceful [non-Muslim], who, consequently, has the opportunity to live among the Muslims, experience first-hand the beauty of Islam, or receives admonition, which could lead him to embrace Islam.”
 (Kamil Salamah al Duqs, al ‘Ilaqat al Dawliyyah fi al Islam [Jeddah: Dar al Shuruq, 1396/1976], page 302)

-In other words, Jizyah was intended to assure freedom of expression for Muslims to promote Islam in non-Muslim territories, and freedom of belief of those who may choose to embrace Islam.
-Because Jizyah was aimed at turning hostile territories into friendly ones, the Muslims did not collect Jizyah from those who expressed a friendly attitude toward them, or entered a mutual alliance with them, pledging thereby their military support.
+In other words, Jizyah was intended to assure freedom of expression for Muslims to promote Islam in non-Muslim territories, and freedom of belief for those who may choose to embrace Islam.
+Because Jizyah was aimed at turning hostile territories into friendly ones, the Muslims did not collect Jizyah from those who expressed a friendly attitude toward them or entered a mutual alliance with them, pledging thereby their military support.

 “Whoever of you provides services to us will get his reward rather than paying Jizyah, and you are secure in your lives, property, and religion, and no one can change the provisions of this agreement.”
 (Kamil Salamah al Duqs, al ‘Ilaqat al Dawliyyah fi al Islam [Jeddah: Dar al-Shuruq, 1396/1976], page 302)